gvensan/solace-spring-cloud-stream-binder-features/simple-spring-boot-demo/README.md

 Here | is a composition operator which results in an autoconfigured bean implementing the composite function, along with related resources to let you seamlessly invoke the composite function.

-A message received on the `composeFunctionQueue` would be passed through each of the functions and the final result will be published to the topic `caseconversion/topic`
+A message received on the `composeFunctionQueue` will pass through each of the functions, and the final result will be published to the topic `caseconversion/topic`

 ## Running the application

-Make sure to update the Solace Broker connection details with appropriate host, msgVpn, client username and password in `spring.cloud.stream.binders.solace-broker.environmet` settings.
+Make sure to update the Solace Broker connection details with the appropriate host, msgVpn, client username, and password in `spring.cloud.stream.binders.solace-broker.environmet` settings.

 ```
 cd simple-spring-boot-demo